zefiros-software/SerLib/README.md

 SerLib is a fast, and easy to use serialisation c++ library.
 The whole library is designed with performance, and ease of use in mind.

 ## Features
-* Fast; We run our benchmarks on every build to ensure the maximum performance.
+* Fast: We run our benchmarks on every build to ensure the maximum performance.
-* Reliable; We have an extensive testing suite, making sure we do not break forward and backward compatiblity.
+* Reliable: We have an extensive testing suite, making sure we do not break forward and backward compatiblity.
-* Easy to use; The library is completely header only, and does not require extra compile steps nor does it take over your classes before you can use it.
+* Easy to use: The library is completely header only, and does not require extra compile steps nor does it take over your classes before you can use it.
-* Bindable; The whole library is designed to be used from a c-interface, so when needed, it can be called from other languages.
+* Bindable: The whole library is designed to be used from a c-interface, so when needed, it can be called from other languages.
-* Cross platform; Designed to only use c++2003, with no external dependecies.
+* Cross platform: Designed to only use c++2003, with no external dependecies.
 * Format is backward and forward compatible, using variable indexes.
 * Message usage can be completely streamed, and does not require the full message to start reading.
-* Compact; The binary format is very small, even when no compression is used.
+* Compact: The binary format is very small, even when no compression is used.

 ## Installation
 The whole library is header only, so for usage in your own code you should clone the repository.
 And add `serialisation/include/` as include path.